FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

 ### C# string type

 In programs you often have to deal with texts.
 That's why the type 'string' is very important.
 You'd better have a look at some things about it on the internet now.
-For example the video [The Basics of Strings | C# 101](https://www.youtube.com/watch?v=JSpC7Cz64h0) in Microsoft Learn.
+For example the video [The Basics of Strings , C# 101](https://www.youtube.com/watch?v=JSpC7Cz64h0) in Microsoft Learn.
 For the Hexafour program we want to write here, we don't need much more than what is described in this video.
 That's why I won't go much deeper into strings here.

 ### With null-strings there can be problems

-We can use the value of `colorName` to fill our hexagon with this color:
+We can use the value of variable colorName to fill our hexagon with this color:

 ```csharp
     pen.EndFill(colorName);